eigbejosh1234/Detecting-a-Compromised-Account-via-Brute-Force-Attack-Using-Splunk/README.md

 After confirming that my splunk server is recieving both failed and successful logs, i moved to simulating my windows OS on compromise brute force.

-As we've said earlier, brute force simply means having a multiple 5-10 failed logons, then one successful.
+As we've said earlier, brute force simply means having a multiple 5-10 or many failed logons, then one successful.

-Attacker that want to login without your knowings will first tries many attempt of failed passwords and by chance he/she might guess one successfuly.
-That act is been refair to COMPROMISE BRUTE FORCE ATTACK.
-This kind of attack is very dangerious and needs urgent escalation and attention.
+Attacker that want to login without your knowings will first try many attempts of failed passwords and by chance he/she might guess one successfuly.
+That act is been refair to as **COMPROMISE BRUTE FORCE ATTACK.** This kind of attack is very dangerious and needs urgent escalation and attention.

 **HOW I SIMULATE MY WINDOW OS FOR A COMPROMISE BRUTE FORCE ATTACK.**